AOA warns public about online eye exams

 Such online sites tout convenience.
 But any alleged advantages come with risks, the AOA cautions.
 In a statement, AOA President Mitchell T. Munson, O.D., says the association has received an increasing number of questions about the safety and validity of this type of online test.

-The AOA contends that such tests are no substitute for an in-person comprehensive eye exam by an optometrist or ophthalmologist.
+The AOA contends that such tests are no substitute for an in-person comprehensive eye exam by a doctor of optometry or ophthalmologist.

 "We believe that claiming to have performed an eye exam without physically examining a patient is offering misleading information and may contribute to a patient believing—incorrectly—that his or her eye health needs have been met," Dr. Munson says.